Dr Nick Kamenos

 Please see my Research Website here

 The oceans are a critical global resource which is changing.
 Change is both natural but also, in recent times, has become anthropogenically driven.
-My group's research asks questions about how the oceans are altered by the synergy between natural and anthropogenic change while better determining the actual extent of global change.
-Global biogeochemical cycles, biodiversity, energy cascades and climate control are all resources / services that oceans provide which my group's research considers in two research groupings:
+My group's research in the School of Geographical and Earth Sciences at the University of Glasgow asks questions about how the oceans are altered by the synergy between natural and anthropogenic change while trying to better determine the actual extent of global change.

-1) We investigate relationships between global change (e.g. climate variability, ocean acidification & multiple stressors) and calcifying marine ecosystems (e.g. coralline algae and corals) with particular focus on the services they provide such as their role in biogeochemical cycling and carbon storage.
+1) We investigate relationships between global change (e.g. climate variability, ocean acidification & multiple stressors) and ecosystem engineers (e.g. coralline algae, corals, seagrass and sediments) along with the services they provide.
+Recently, this has focused the their role in understanding glacier and freshwater discharge, blue carbon repositories and coral bleaching.

 Biography